 Legal 500 2012/Family.

-Hamish Dunlop (3PB Barristers) National head of the 3PB Family Group whose practice is concerned with all financial cases arising from the dissolution of relationships, including cohabitee cases.
-His particular areas of expertise include cases involving family businesses and property based assets.
+Heads the set['s Family Finance team] and focuses his practice on all financial cases arising from the dissolution of relationships, including hereditary cases.
+His particular areas of expertise include cases involving family businesses and property-based assets.

 "Hamish is outstanding with numbers; he's like a human calculator."
 "He is very well prepared, and has a nice client manner and good judgement.
 He's analytical and possessed of a good mind."